Friday, May 9, 2025

 • Blood in urine or semen

-• Unexplained bone pain in hips, back, or ribs
+• Unexplained bone pain in the hips, back, or ribs

 • Painful ejaculation or pelvic pressure

 Some symptoms can also be signs of an enlarged prostate.
-But sudden signs like blood in urine or pain need quick attention.
-Bone pain could mean the cancer has spread, needing urgent care.
+But sudden signs like blood in the urine or pain need quick attention.
+Bone pain could mean the cancer has spread, requiring urgent care.

 Being alert is crucial for early cancer detection.
 Even slight symptoms like weak flow or needing to urinate a lot at night should lead to a doctor’s visit.
 Waiting too long can miss the best treatment time.
 Stay ahead—don’t ignore symptoms as just aging.